sans11-kumar/SummarizeMe/project_explanation.md

 5. **Summary Generation**:
    - Scraped content is processed
+   - User-selected model is dynamically retrieved from settings
-   - LLM integration generates summaries
+   - LLM integration generates summaries using the selected model
    - Results are stored and displayed to the user

 ## Functionality